 - Flexibility.
 Since clients don’t have to come into the office every day, it’s easier to stick with treatment.

 - Less of a stigma.
-Unfortunately, there’s still a stigma associated with MAT.
+Unfortunately, there’s still a stigma associated with Medication Assisted Treatment (MAT).
 Some people are more comfortable going to a discreet office that looks like a primary care doctor’s office.

 - Available with RCA Outpatient programs.
 Some of RCA’s Outpatient facilities offer OBOT in combination with clinical Outpatient services.
 If you’re a new patient, progressing to Outpatient from Inpatient, or want to make a change in your current treatment plan, OBOT is an option.
 In other words, you can continue or start OBOT at any point in your recovery.